vmeoc/LLASTAKS/004-RAG/Stage_Readme.md

 Stand up a **simple, reliable, low‑cost** RAG V1 on EKS with vLLM (Qwen3‑8B INT4) for generation, **FAISS** for retrieval, and a **reranker** for quality.

+We want:
+- Understand how RAG works from the ingest phase to the retrieval phase,
+- what are his limitations,
+- how it works in conjunction with the LLM and how the LLM "intelligence" contribute to the end result

+For this:
+- setup the wrapped FAISS service & RAG chatbot by following below instructions
+- analyse the output of ingest.py for the PDF/Hard to read... & reflect on it
+- analyse the output of ingest.py for the PDF/Easy to read... & reflect on it
+- Ingest PDF/Easy to read...in FAISS and test the RAG.
+What happens?
+Do the same test in large LLMs such as GPT 5.
+What does it tell us?
+- Reset FAISS & Ingest PDF/build your own electric car.
+Reflect on this.

 ---

 ## Logical architecture